-Term Loan A Facility-On October 14, 2021, the Company drew \$200.0 million from the Term Loan A Facility and used the proceeds to redeem the Company's Notes on October 15, 2021, as further described below.
-During the year ended December 31, 2021, the Company prepaid \$75.0 million of the \$200.0 million principal amount of the Term Loan A Facility and recognized a pre-tax loss on extinguishment of debt of \$0.6 million.
+Term Loan A Facility-On October 14, 2021, the Company drew \$200.0 million from the Term Loan A Facility and used the proceeds to redeem the Company's 8.25% Senior Notes due 2024 on October 15, 2021.
+During the year ended December 31, 2021, the Company prepaid \$75.0 million of the \$200.0 million principal amount of the Term Loan A Facility.

 Prior to the prepayment, the principal amount of loans under the Term Loan A Facility were due and payable in equal quarterly installments of 1.25% of the original principal amount of the loans during the first three years after the Restatement Effective Date, commencing on March 31, 2022, and 2.50% of the original principal amount of the loans thereafter.
 As a result of the prepayment, quarterly installments of the original principal amount are no longer required and the entire unpaid principal amount of the Term Loan A Facility is due and payable in full on May 27, 2026.
 Voluntary prepayments of the Term Loan A Facility are permitted at any time without premium or penalty.
-The fair value of the Term Loan A Facility was \$124.1 million and \$121.6 million as of December 31, 2023 and 2022, respectively, and was determined to be Level 2 under the fair value hierarchy.
-The weighted-average interest rate on borrowings under the Term Loan A Facility was 7.0% and 3.7% for the years ended December 31, 2023 and 2022, respectively.
+The fair value of the Term Loan A Facility was \$125.0 million and \$124.1 million as of December 31, 2024 and 2023, respectively, and was determined to be Level 2 under the fair value hierarchy.
+The weighted-average interest rate on borrowings under the Term Loan A Facility was 7.4% and 7.0% for the years ended December 31, 2024 and 2023, respectively.

-Revolving Facility- As of December 31, 2023, there were no borrowings outstanding under the Revolving Facility.
-As of December 31, 2022, there were \$45.0 million of borrowings outstanding under the Revolving Facility.
-The weighted-average interest rate on borrowings under the Revolving Facility was 7.3% and 4.3% for the years ended December 31, 2023 and 2022, respectively.
-The fair value of the Company's borrowings under the Revolving Facility is classified as Level 2 under the fair value hierarchy and approximated its carrying value as of December 31, 2022, as the Revolving Facility carries a variable rate of interest reflecting current market rates.
+Revolving Facility- As of December 31, 2024 and 2023, there were no borrowings outstanding under the Revolving Facility.
+The weighted-average interest rate on borrowings under the Revolving Facility was 7.8% and 7.3% for the years ended December 31, 2024 and 2023, respectively.

+As of December 31, 2024, the Company had \$1.6 million in outstanding letters of credit and bank guarantees, of which \$1.0 million of the outstanding letters of credit reduced the availability under the Revolving Facility.
 As of December 31, 2023, the Company had \$2.5 million in outstanding letters of credit and bank guarantees, of which \$1.0 million of the outstanding letters of credit reduced the availability under the Revolving Facility.
-As of December 31, 2022, the Company had \$2.6 million in outstanding letters of credit and bank guarantees, of which none reduced the availability under the Revolving Facility.